IAMSHIVAM19/GuessIt/README.md

-🎮 GuessIt!
-GuessIt! is a fun, terminal-based word guessing game where you have 6 attempts to guess a secret 5-letter word.
+🎮 GuessIt! is a fun, terminal-based word guessing game where you have 6 attempts to guess a secret 5-letter word.

 After each guess, you'll receive color-coded feedback: